psu-arts-arch-3/art-203/unit-2/lesson-4/assignment-narrative-website.md

 ### Submission for Peer Review

-Create a "lesson4" subdirectory in your PASS directory and upload your finished Muse site there when it is ready.
+Create a "narrative" folder in your PASS directory and upload your finished Muse site there when it is ready.
 You can use the built-in publishing feature in Muse or export as HTML and upload with Filezilla.

-**The finished URL should be: **[http://personal.psu.edu/yourname/lesson4/index.html](http://personal.psu.edu/yourname/lesson4/index.html)
+**The finished URL should be: **http://personal.psu.edu/yourname/narrative/index.html

 ### Written Component